pointfivetee/TurnipBoyRandomizer/README.md

 - A .zip file will be created in the `output` folder containing information for your multiworld.
 In order to host your game, go to [https://archipelago.gg/uploads](https://archipelago.gg/uploads) and upload the .zip file, then click `Create New Room`.

 ## Connecting to a Room
-Once you start the game with the client mod, you'll see connection info in the top left.
-Enter the link to your room, the room's password, and your player name.
+Once you start or continue a game from the main menu with the client mod installed, you'll see connection info in the top left.
+Enter the link to your room, your player name, and the room's password.
 Then click Connect.